oemof/tespy/doc/tespy_modules/connections.rst

       efficiency factor of the characteristic line will be 1 independent of the load.
-    - If you specify a numeric value for char, the efficiency factor will be equal to that value independet of the load.
+    - If you specify a numeric value for char, the efficiency factor will be equal to that value independent of the load.
     - If you want to specify a characteristic line, provide a :py:class:`char_line <tespy.tools.characteristics.char_line>` object.